CCRI-Cyberknights/page/docs/UI-IMPROVEMENTS.md

 ## Overview

 This document outlines the comprehensive UI/UX improvements implemented to enhance the user experience and visual consistency of the CCRI Cyberknights landing page.
+This document covers the evolution from v1.4.x through v1.5.x, including the Navigation & Interaction Upgrade and Content and Information Architecture Overhaul.

+**Note**: For comprehensive documentation of v1.5.x changes, see [Design Evolution v1.5](DESIGN-EVOLUTION-v1.5.md).

 ## Implemented Improvements